'Moana 2' sails to a record $221 million opening as Hollywood celebrates a moviegoing feast

 “Gladiator II,” meanwhile, also held well, dipping 44% from its opening weekend.
 Ridley Scott’s sequel to his Oscar-winning best picture original collected $44 million in its second weekend.
 While its steep price tag of $250 million will make profitability challenging, “Gladiator II” has swiftly gathered $320 million worldwide.

-Those three films drove the overall box office to more than $400 million in Thanksgiving weekend ticket sales, a record.
+Those three films drove the overall box office to a record $420 million in overall Thanksgiving weekend ticket sales, according to Comscore — more than $100 million more than ever before.
 For an industry that has been battered in recent years by the pandemic, work stoppages and the upheaval caused by streaming, it was a triumphant weekend that showed the still-potent power of Hollywood’s blockbuster machine.
 Before “Wicked,” “Moana 2” and “Gladiator II” arrived in theaters, ticket sales were running about 25% behind pre-pandemic levels.

 Michael O’Leary, president and chief executive of the National Association of Theatre Owners, said the weekend showed what’s possible when “all the pieces of the puzzle come together” in compelling big-budget movies with marketing muscle.